'48 by James Herbert

 - Finished reading it on May 13, 2008

 - There really wasn't too much horror in this book.
 Considering that the monster is a wild, abnormally large big cat / panther who can camouflage, there isn't much supernatural about that.
 The story though is still entertaining if not quite as engaging as I hoped.
 Cath and her daughter move to the country after her husband is murdered in the city.
 Drew, already living in the country, is trying to get over the death of his wife in a horrible accident.
 When Cath's housekeeper arranges for the two of them to talk to the town about their own specialties, you know they are destined to be together.
 Fortunately the Big Cats, drug runners and some bad weather help to make that occur in a finale that has them facing their fears.
 This was a book that I really wanted to like a lot but I just couldn't quite do so.
-Laws' The Wyrm was so much stronger than this one; I was hoping for more of the same.
+Laws' THE WYRM was so much stronger than this one; I was hoping for more of the same.
 Maybe his next book that I read will be able to pull me in again.

 The Ferryman by Christopher Golden